syncfusion-content/windowsforms-docs/WindowsForms/PopupMenu/Getting-Started.md

    ![Adding the PopupMenu](GettingStarted_Images/PopupMenu6.png)

 6. In this illustration we have added **BarItem**.
-Smilarly, we can add ParentBarItem, DropDownBarItem, ComboBoxBarItem, ListBarItem, StaticBarItem and TextBoxBarItem.
+Similarly, we can add ParentBarItem, DropDownBarItem, ComboBoxBarItem, ListBarItem, StaticBarItem and TextBoxBarItem.

 7. Once items are added, we can select particular item in **BarItem Collection Editor** window and set text under **Appearance > Text** section.

    ![Adding the PopupMenu](GettingStarted_Images/PopupMenu7.png)

-   Smilarly, we can add image under **Appearance > Image** section.
+   Similarly, we can add image under **Appearance > Image** section.

    ![Adding the PopupMenu](GettingStarted_Images/PopupMenu8.png)